joeroaden/javascript-clock/README.md

 ---
 ## Description

-_Clock uses the Date object to give accurate time.
+_Clock uses the built in Date object to give accurate time.
 Custom styling used to build clock face, hands and numhers.
 Clone this project to style your own clock_
 ---
 ## Setup and Installation Requirements